 - December 1 – Early application deadline and decisions provided by end of February

-- February 1 – Decisions provided by mid-March.
+- February 1 – Decisions provided by end of March

-The Graduate Certificate in Public Health Admissions Committee considers each applicant holistically, on the basis of all components in the application.
-We encourage all interested applicants to apply, Successful applicants typically demonstrate the following characteristics:
+The Graduate Certificate in Public Health Admissions Committee considers each application holistically, on the basis of all components.
+We encourage all interested applicants to apply.
+Successful applicants typically demonstrate the following characteristics:

 - At least one college-level course in statistics or quantitative research methods

 - At least two years of full-time, post-baccalaureate health-related work experience

 Recognizing the serious challenges posed by the COVID-19 pandemic for student learning, faculty teaching, and academic performance assessment, the OHSU-PSU School of Public Health (SPH) asserts the following principles: